KUKHUA/FieldCollector/README.md

 //myList.addHandler(HTMLInputElement, "input", inputHandlers.ButtonHandler);
 //myList.addHandler(HTMLInputElement, `input[type="color"]`, inputHandlers.ColorHandler);

-//pass myList to collector if you want const collector = new Collector();
+//pass myList to collector if you want to use a cusotmized list const collector = new Collector();

 const data = collector.json("myForm");